 Shimogamo-jinja Shrine is one of Japan's oldest and most venerated shrines.
 Situated where the Takano and Kamo rivers meet, it is surrounded by Tadasu no Mori, a large forest that was saved from destruction when Kyoto modernized.

-The shrine is dedicated to the god of thunder, Kamo Wakeikazuchi
+The shrine is dedicated to the creator and guardian of the city, Kamotaketsunomi-no-mikoto and his daughter, Tamayorihime-no-mikoto

 People bathe their feet in Mitarashi Pond to wash away sins and illnesses, and to ensure safe birth